Skip to content

 Brand Deal Negotiation and Management

-• Handle contracts and legal terms
+• Handling contracts and legal terms in your favor

-• Manage deliverables and timelines
+• Managing deliverables and timelines

-• Ensure you get paid on time
+• Ensuring you get paid on time and in full

 Content Strategy and Coaching

-• Helping you develop a content calendar
+• Developing a sustainable content calendar

 Monetization Strategy